davidkonrad/SimplyDialogs/README.md

 ```javascript
 Dlg.DEFAULTS.icons.information = '<img src="myglyphs/information.png">'
 ```
-If you want to show bootstrap buttons instead of neutral standard button :
+If you want to show a bootstrap styled button instead of a neutral standard button :

 ```javascript
 Dlg.DEFAULTS.buttons.classes.ok = 'btn btn-sm btn-success'
 ```

 ## Options on the fly
-Changing defaults are global, if you just want to modify a dialog on the fly, you can pass options with the same structure as the defaults literal, only the desired differences are needed :
+Changing defaults are global, if you just want to style a single dialog "on the fly", you can pass options with the same structure as the defaults literal, only the desired differences are needed :

 ```javascript